 Reinsurance related notes and bonds - American High-Income Trust may invest in reinsurance related notes and bonds.
 These instruments, which are typically issued by special purpose reinsurance companies, transfer an element of insurance risk to the note or bond holders.
 For example, such a note or bond could provide that the reinsurance company would not be required to repay all or a portion of the principal value of the note or bond if losses due to a catastrophic event under the policy (such as a major hurricane) exceed certain dollar thresholds.
-Consequently, the fund may lose the entire amount of its investment in such bonds or notes if such an event occurs and losses exceed certain dollar thresholds.
 In this instance, investors would have no recourse against the insurance company.
 These instruments may be issued with fixed or variable interest rates and rated in a variety of credit quality categories by the rating agencies.